jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 #### Do It with a Parameter’s Members

-<

-*Other things done with parameters*
+< *Other things done with parameters*

-or keeping a reference to a created parameter or __do the same with members of parameters__… Hmmm…
+or keeping a reference to a created parameter or __do the same with members of parameters__...
+Hmmm...

-Except for passing procedure reference to a procedure.
+Except for passing procedure reference to a procedure. >

-\>

 #### Accessing Arguments During Execution